ribarrag/Data_visualizations/Final_PartI.md

 # Final project: draft 1
-## Increasing need to oversee children's screen time on social media in the U.S.: the cases of Instagram and Tiktok
+## Increasing need to oversee children's screen time on social media in the U.S.: the cases of Instagram and Tiktok (draft title)

 ## Main idea / description
 The idea of the project is to present data about the increasing use of social media among children (ages ≤ 18) in the U.S., and the main negative effects of unsupervised long screen time, espcially the cases of Instagram and TikTok.